 On occasion, private investigators may land cases that involve brushing up against one or more of the branches of the United States Military.
 For example, a private investigator might be hired to investigate the background of someone in the armed forces and lookup military records.
 In another situation, a private eye may be asked to track someone who is currently serving (see How to Find Someone Who is Serving in the Military).
 Whatever the reason, it is helpful to have a basic understanding of the branches.

-This article provides a brief overview of each branch of the military and suggests some additional resources if you’d like to get more information.
+This article provides a brief overview of each branch of the armed forces and suggests some additional resources if you’d like to get more information.

 The primary mission of the Army is to “provide necessary forces and capabilities in support of the National Security and Defense Strategies.”
 Control and operation of the U.S. Army is administered by the Department of the Army, one of the three military departments of the Department of Defense.